sheagcraig/dotfiles/README.md

 1. `sudo pip install ansible`

 I usually build my machine with the configuration management system I maintain, so these dependencies are already installed.
+Also, I use python3 instead of the Apple-provided system Python, so if it complains about finding pip3 or is installing packages in "unexpected" places, keep this in mind.

 To actually configure the Mac:
 1. `cd <this project's folder>`